 In theory, the minimum wage should be set at the level of a living wage, meaning that it should allow for basic needs, but according to Noura “the minimum wage is often set too low to provide a decent standard of living.
 That’s why the UTZ program’s requirement about progress towards a living wage is so important.”

 Giving workers the tools to negotiate

-Noura explains that one of the most important steps towards making sure workers are paid a living wage is to identify how much a living wage would actually be in the regions where UTZ has certified farms, as there is a huge difference in living costs in different countries.
+Noura explains that one of the most important steps towards making sure workers are paid a living wage is to identify how much a living wage would actually be in the regions where UTZ-certified farms are located, as there is a huge difference in living costs in different countries.
 “This gives workers and their representation the information they need to negotiate better wages with their employers.
 Employers are required to develop wage improvement plans that allow auditors to monitor progress towards the goal each year.”

-In order to establish reliable benchmarks for the living wage in different countries, UTZ is collaborating with six of the world’s leading sustainability standards (including Fairtrade and the Rainforest Alliance) to form the Global Living Wage Coalition.
-This group has led in depth research to calculate living wage levels in South Africa, Dominican Republic, Malawi and Kenya, with 16 more countries to come in 2016.
+In order to establish reliable benchmarks for the living wage in different countries, we are collaborating with six of the world’s leading sustainability standards to form the Global Living Wage Coalition.
+This group has led in depth research to calculate living wage levels in South Africa, Dominican Republic, Malawi and Kenya.

 The reports are being widely disseminated to the public.
 “This research,” says Noura, “has fed into the global debate on the topic of living wages, and is directly influencing the agendas of policy setters and multi-national companies who have the power to make a real difference.”